ckriewall/webdev-bootcamp/tindog/README.md

 # Tindog

-This is a website for an imaginary tech startup.
+Website for an imaginary tech startup.
 The site advertises a new app called Tindog, a dating app for dogs.

 ## Technologies